Proskynete/vertical-timeline-component-react/README.md

 <h3 id="year-content">YearContent</h3>

-For each `Container` you need `YearContent` (like firts children) since with this component you mark the events in the given year.
+For each `Container` you need `YearContent` (like first children) since with this component you mark the events in the given year.

 - Props